UMCarpentries/intro-curriculum-python/_episodes/06-conclusion.md

 ## Learning new code

-Free open-source programming languages such as bash, Git and R are constantly evolving.
+Free open-source programming languages such as Bash, Git and Python are constantly evolving.
 As you try out new data processing and analysis techniques, you will continue to learn new coding logic, concepts, functions, and libraries.
 Widely available user tools and documentation are a main benefit of free open-source software.

 In the following, we list some strategies and resources we find useful.
 As you move forward, you are likely to identify other resources that fit your own learning style.